 - Your garden will be far more attractive if you feed your plants blood meal.
 Plants with plenty of nitrogen display large, lush, deep green foliage.
 On the downside, too much nitrogen can interfere with fruit production, so don’t overdo it.

 - Added nitrogen can also help increase the acidity of your soil.
 This is a good thing for some types of plants, such as peppers, radishes, onions, squash, and many more.

 - Blood meal can help heal your soil.
 If several growing season have depleted the soil nutrients blood meal can help bring it back to a natural balance.

 Other sources of nitrogen include feather meal or the vegetarian alternative, alfalfa pellets.

 What Are Some Substitutes For Blood Meal?

 While animal-based products such as fish fertilizers, bone meal and blood meal are old standbys in gardening and considered acceptable for organic gardening, if you are a vegan or vegetarian and/or have concerns about animal welfare or the spread of pathogens, you may wish to explore non-animal based soil amendment alternatives.
 Luckily, there are many, and they are very effective.

 Good Compost Provides Balanced Nutrients

 Making compost using your kitchen scraps and yard waste is an excellent way to give your soil everything it needs.

 A study conducted by Woods End Research Lab and published in Organic Gardening Magazine in the summer of 2000 concluded that combining use of cover crops, mulching and compost amendment will produce healthy, living soil that provides your plants with an abundance of all necessary nutrients.

 Alfalfa Is Full Of Nitrogen

-Alfalfa meal of pellets are readily and affordably available from your local feed store.
-Alfalfa provides abundant amounts of fast-acting nitrogen, along with generous amounts of potash and phosphorous.
+Alfalfa meal or pellets are readily and affordably available from your local feed store.
+Alfalfa fertilizer provides abundant amounts of fast-acting nitrogen, along with generous amounts of potash and phosphorous.
 For this reason, simple rabbit pellets make a very fine all-purpose fertilizer.